Maybe it seems a bit obvious, standard, and unimportant to add your contact information on your resume.

 For example your address.
 There are a few valid reasons for you keeping your full address off your resume.
 It’s sensitive information so it’s up to you to choose if you’re happy to disclose it on your resume or not.
 Here are some things you might want to consider when deciding whether to exclude your address:

-Pro-TipAvoid adding your full address if you’re applying for a role that’s in a different city or state to where you live.
+Pro-TipAvoid adding your full address if you’re applying for a role that’s in a different city or state from where you live.
 Particularly if they’re looking for a local candidate, you could get rejected pretty quickly.
 The alternative is to add a quick sentence explaining your intentions to relocate.

 Next to your contact section, we recommend you include a resume headline, too.